 This will slice the food instead of crushing it, making effortless and precise cuts.

-KOTAI knives are made with high-end Japanese steel imported from Aichi and handcrafed by expert knifemakers in our state-of-the-art facility located in YangJiang, China’s knife-making capital for over 1500 years.
-We are blessed to be able to rely on a team of knives experts whose families have been in the craft for many generations and who share our uncompromising vision on quality.
+KOTAI knives are all handmade with high-end Japanese steel from Aichi.
+Some of our models are finished directly in Seki, Japan, the world-famous knife capital.
+Others are assembled by expert knifemakers in our state-of-the-art facility located in YangJiang, China’s knife-making capital for over 1500 years.
+We are blessed to be able to rely on a team of knife experts whose families have been in the craft for many generations and who share our uncompromising vision on quality.

 Our knives are not machine-made.
-To be completed, each knife requires 138 steps, most of them done by hand by our experienced knifemakers.
+To be completed, each knife requires 138 steps and most are done by hand by our experienced knifemakers.

-From heat treatment, polishing, sharpening and our proprietary assembly methods, it takes over 60 days for our workers to finish a KOTAI knife.
+From heat treatment, polishing, sharpening, to our proprietary assembly methods, it takes over 60 days for our workers to finish a KOTAI knife.